iotile/iotile_analytics/README.md

 good option would be [Anaconda](https://www.anaconda.com/download/).
 It has prebuilt versions of all of the standard packages.

+### (optional) Using Docker

+Docker is a good alternative to avoid installing the different dependencies.
+Use the [IOTile Jupyter Docker image](/docker/iotile_jupyter/README.md) to build and run an image with all the required packages.

 ## Basic Usage

 This package is best used in combination with a Jupyter Notebook for